porras/crul/README.md

 # Crul [![Build Status](https://travis-ci.org/porras/crul.svg?branch=master)](https://travis-ci.org/porras/crul)

 Crul is a [curl](http://curl.haxx.se/) replacement, that is, it's a command line HTTP client.
-It has less features and options, but it aims to be more user friendly.
+It has fewer features and options, but it aims to be more user friendly.
 It's heavily inspired by [httpie](https://github.com/jakubroztocil/httpie).